MicrosoftDocs/azure-docs/articles/active-directory/connect/active-directory-aadconnect-pass-through-authentication-smart-lockout.md

 Because Pass-through Authentication forwards password validation requests onto your on-premises Active Directory (AD), you need to prevent attackers from locking out your users’ AD accounts.
 Since you have your own AD Account Lockout policies (specifically, [**Account Lockout Threshold**](https://technet.microsoft.com/library/hh994574(v=ws.11).aspx) and [**Reset Account Lockout Counter After policies**](https://technet.microsoft.com/library/hh994568(v=ws.11).aspx)), you need to configure Azure AD’s Lockout Threshold and Lockout Duration values appropriately to filter out attacks in the cloud before they reach your on-premises AD.

 >[!NOTE]
 >The Smart Lockout feature is free and is _on_ by default for all customers.
-However, modifying Azure AD’s Lockout Threshold and Lockout Duration values using Graph API needs your tenant to have at least 1 Azure AD Premium P2 license.
-You don't need a Azure AD Premium P2 license _per user_ to get the Smart Lockout feature with Pass-through Authentication.
+However, modifying Azure AD’s Lockout Threshold and Lockout Duration values using Graph API needs your tenant to have at least one Azure AD Premium P2 license.
+You don't need an Azure AD Premium P2 license _per user_ to get the Smart Lockout feature with Pass-through Authentication.

 To ensure that your users’ on-premises AD accounts are well protected, you need to ensure that: